Characteristics and prevalence of fake social media profiles with AI-generated faces: Introduction

 Despite these stories, a systematic analysis of such accounts is still lacking.
 What are the tactics and goals of these fake accounts?
 What is their prevalence on social media platforms?
 These key questions remain unanswered due to the reluctance of social media platforms to share data and detailed analysis results.
 To address this knowledge gap, here we present an analysis of inauthentic accounts using GAN-generated pictures as their profiles to mimic real human users on Twitter.\footnote{Twitter was rebranded as ``X'' in July 2023, but we refer to the platform as ``Twitter'' as the data analyzed in this paper predates the rebranding.}

 Although there are other generative vision models, we focus on GANs for several reasons.
 Firstly, the introduction of GAN-based models, particularly the StyleGAN series~\citep{karras2019style,karras2020analyzing}, marks a major milestone in the field of generative AI models~\citep{cao2023comprehensive} because they are capable of producing photorealistic images almost indistinguishable from real ones~\citep{nightingale2022ai}.
 Secondly, GANs are easily accessible.
-With their source code publicly available online,\footnote{See \url{github.com/NVlabs/stylegan} and \url{github.com/NVlabs/stylegan2}} adversarial actors can easily produce fake human faces as needed.
-Additionally, for those without technical expertise, websites like \url{thispersondoesnotexist.com} offer an easy means to download GAN-generated images in large quantities.
+With their source code publicly available online,\footnote{See \url{https://github.com/NVlabs/stylegan} and \url{https://github.com/NVlabs/stylegan2}.} adversarial actors can easily produce fake human faces as needed.
+Additionally, for those without technical expertise, websites like \url{https://thispersondoesnotexist.com} offer an easy means to download GAN-generated images in large quantities.
 Last but not least, GAN-generated faces share some distinctive features, allowing us to identify them with high confidence.

-In this study, we create a novel dataset of 1,353 inauthentic Twitter accounts, each utilizing a GAN-generated face as its profile picture.
+In this study, we create a novel dataset of 1,420 inauthentic Twitter accounts, each utilizing a GAN-generated face as its profile picture.
 Upon close examination, these accounts typically feature human-like names suggesting a deliberate effort to mimic real users.
 These accounts engage in inauthentic activities, such as disseminating spam, executing scams, and amplifying messages in a coordinated fashion, often through automation.
 We further estimate the prevalence of such accounts on the platform.
 Leveraging the feature that GANs consistently place eyes at the same locations, together with human annotation, we develop a simple yet effective method to identify GAN-generated profiles in the wild.
-Applying this method to a random sample of 254,275 active Twitter users, our analysis indicates a lower bound for the prevalence of accounts using GAN-generated faces between 0.021\% and 0.044\%.
+Applying this method to a random sample of 254,275 active Twitter users, our analysis indicates that the prevalence of accounts using GAN-generated faces is between 0.021\% and 0.044\%.
+Since our method emphasizes precision and might miss accounts leveraging more advanced AI models to generate their profiles, these estimates should be only regarded as lower bounds.

 Our findings reveal that generative AI tools, particularly GANs, have been deployed at scale to create fake personas on Twitter.
 These accounts are involved in various inauthentic activities, posing a challenge to the integrity of online interactions.
 To support further research and expand the scope of investigation to other cases and platforms, we share our dataset and code.
 We also discuss practical heuristics that can empower social media users to identify and defend themselves against the manipulative tactics of these AI-powered accounts.